michelderu/ragstack-astradb/README.md

 Follow the below steps and provide the **Astra DB API Endpoint**, **Astra DB ApplicationToken** and **OpenAI API Key** when required.

 ### Sign up for Astra DB
-Make sure you have a vector-capable Astra database (get one for free at [astra.datastax.com](https://astra.datastax.com))
+Make sure you have a **vector-enabled** Astra database (get one for free at [astra.datastax.com](https://astra.datastax.com))
-- Make sure you have the new vector native experience enabled:

 - You will be asked to provide the **API Endpoint** which can be found in the right pane underneath *Database details*.
 - Ensure you have an **Application Token** for your database which can be created in the right pane underneath *Database details*.

 ### Sign up for OpenAI
 - Create an [OpenAI account](https://platform.openai.com/signup) or [sign in](https://platform.openai.com/login).
 - Navigate to the [API key page](https://platform.openai.com/account/api-keys) and create a new **Secret Key**, optionally naming the key.
+- You may need to provide credit card details and deploy a sum of money on your account.
+Especially in order to the the GPT4 model.

 ### Sign up for Streamlit
 Follow the steps outlined [here](https://docs.streamlit.io/streamlit-community-cloud/get-started/quickstart).